Hasford Blacklock is a small fictional town located towards the southern end of the East Coast Main Line, somewhere in Lincolnshire.

 Branch Line to Great Cosseworth

 The single-line branch to Great Cosseworth some 45 miles away was constructed in the early 1900's to bring sheep-livestock and other goods from the farms and surrounding small industries into Hasford where the main rail-link was, and return with fuel supplies such as coal and other foodstuffs as arable farms were almost non-existent in the area.
 Again the later growth in road transport made the line redundant in freight terms but by then it was also running a small commuter service for the inhabitants of Great Cosseworth and the various villages along the route into Hasford Blacklock.
-As Great Cosseworth grew as a town in its own right and commuter journeys became longer the peak-time service was extended to include direct services to the major towns to the south, stopping at Hasford Blacklock as a connection instead of terminating there negating the need for passengers to change trains.
+As Great Cosseworth grew as a town in its own right and commuter journeys became longer the peak-time service was extended to include direct services to the major towns to the south, where passengers can connect with the mainline Intercity services, stopping at Hasford Blacklock as a connection instead of terminating there.
 Although the branch is mainly single track, passing loops are provided at intermediate stations along the line.